How to Start a Repo Business in 2026: Licensing, Costs & Clients

 Build direct lender relationships

 Focus your initial efforts on local credit unions and smaller auto lenders.
 These direct relationships offer better profit margins than national contracts.
-Create a target list of 20-30 institutions in your service area and start making calls to their collections departments.
+Create a target list of 20 to 30 institutions in your service area and start making calls to their collections departments.

 When you connect, have a professional capabilities sheet ready.
-This one-page document should outline your insurance coverage, lot security, and compliance knowledge.
+This one-page document outlines your insurance coverage, lot security, and compliance knowledge.
 It shows you are serious and prepared to handle their assignments safely and legally.

 Work with national forwarding companies

-You can also sign up with national forwarding companies like PAR North America or Primeritus.
+Sign up with national forwarding companies like PAR North America or Primeritus.
 They act as middlemen, distributing assignments from large, national banks.
-This can provide a steady volume of work, especially when you are new.
+This provides a steady volume of work, especially when you are new.

 Establish a professional online presence